-20.3 Driving Stints and Pit Stops - Case A for Competitions with one three-hour race

-There will be three mandatory pit stops.
+20.3 Driving Stints and Pit Stops - Case A for Competitions with one three-hour raceThere will be three mandatory pit stops.
 At each mandatory pit stop there must be a change of Driver.

-Any stops involving a Driver change and/or refueling are subject to the Mandatory Pit Stop Time.
-Before the start of the meeting all Competitors will be notified of the Mandatory Pit Stop Time via an Event Bulletin (NCR D.8).
+Any stops involving a Driver change and/or refuelling are subject to the Mandatory Pit Stop Time.
+Before the start of the meeting all Competitors will be notified of the Mandatory Pit Stop Time via an Event Bulletin (NCR Ch.3 App.10).
+Teams must notify Race Control of any pit stops which do not include a Driver change and/or refuelling.

 Compensation times arising from the previous race result will be enforced at the last mandatory pit stop only.
-Compensation times arising from Driver pairings or categorisations will be enforced in accordance with the relevant Sporting Board decisions (NCR D.8).
+Compensation times arising from Driver pairings or categorisations will be enforced in accordance with the relevant Sporting Board decisions (NCR Ch.3 App.10).